Voices of Resistance: Reflecting on Celebrating Dissent Oslo 2024

 The conference was a magnificent show of solidarity of unity between all those present in the struggle for freedom to dissent, to be freethinkers, to be free from religion to critique, to be rational and above all else to be authentic in our humanity without silencing and fear from religious abuse and trauma.

 Such a conference would not have been possible without the solidarity and support of the Norwegian Humanist Society, which handled the logistics.
-Morten Guldberg, leader of the Norwegian Humanist Society, emphasised the importance of standing together, pooling our resources to fight against tyranny.
+Morten Guldberg, Founder of the secular think tank Dømmekraft, emphasised the importance of standing together, pooling our resources to fight against tyranny.
 Senior Advisor Arnfinn Pettersen also played a key role in making this gathering possible, reinforcing the commitment of the Norwegian Humanist Association to support the global movement for freedom and human rights.
 Together, their efforts allowed this vital event to take place.